Samuel-Scalbert/FriendFinder-for-LoL/README.md

 Riot Games is an American video game developer and publisher known for creating the popular game League of Legends.
 League of Legends, commonly abbreviated as LoL, is a multiplayer online battle arena game where players compete against each other using unique champions with special abilities in fast-paced, strategic battles.

 * **Note: We are currently experiencing a delay in receiving the development API key from Riot.
-As a result, the API key currently in use is a temporary development key, which may cause limited functionality or errors in the application.**
+As a result, the API key currently in use is a temporary development key, which may cause limited functionality or errors in the application.
+If the api is down we will receive an email and upload the new api key, feel free to send an email to friendfinderforlol@gmail.com if there is no changement.**

 The site is currently hosted on PythonAnywhere at http://sscalbert.pythonanywhere.com/, a cloud-based Python development and hosting environment.